 • Swapping out a switch or outlet

-• Changing light bulbs or breakers (same size and type)
+• Changing breakers of the same size and type

 The Bottom Line